calvink19/calvink19/README.md

 ### Hello.

 I'm Calvin, a student with a keen interest in exploring the world of legacy jailbreaking.

-Contact me on Discord.
 ![Discord](https://discord.c99.nl/widget/theme-1/1012513412594536528.png)

 <!--
 **calvink19/calvink19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.